restic/restic/CONTRIBUTING.md

     next stable release.
 While writing, ask yourself: If I were the user, what would I need to be aware of with this change.

+ 8. When your contribution adds and/or changes command-line parameters or help texts, the manual pages need to be regenerated and commited to the repository.
+In order to do this, compile restic and save the generated updated man pages in the subdir `doc/man` with the following command:
+    `./restic manpages --output-dir doc/man`

- 8. Once your code looks good and passes all the tests, we'll merge it.
-Thanks a low for your contribution!
+ 9. Once your code looks good and passes all the tests, we'll merge it.
+Thanks a lot for your contribution!

 Please provide the patches for each bug or feature in a separate branch and open up a pull request for each.